 First comes love, then comes marriage, then comes the crushing realization that, sheesh, this whole ’til death do us part thing takes a lot of work.
 In fact, nearly 20 percent of couples divorce within the first five years.
 What is it, then, that leads to the fracturing of what was expected to be such a solid bond?
-Well, a mixture of many things leads to corrosion.
-But, according to the people who have a front seat to marriages folding in on themselves — counselors, lawyers, and therapists — trends do appear.
-Here, then are seven reasons marriages fail in the first five years.
+Well, a combination of many things.
+But, according to those who have a front seat to marriages folding in on themselves — counselors, divorce lawyers, and therapists — trends do appear.
+Here, then, are seven big reasons marriages fail in the first five years.

 Oftentimes, people make the leap to marriage without giving a great deal of thought about the person they’ll be living with for the rest of their lives.
 “Deciding who to marry is the most important decision most people will make in their life,” says Paul Mitassov of Paul Mitassov Law.
 “Yet many people do less due diligence than a gas station hiring a part-time janitor.
 Willful blindness does not end well.”

 Then there’s the very common idea that marriage will fix everything.
 “One of the biggest misconceptions I see is people believing that marriage is some sort of magic pill,” says Libby James, an attorney with Horack Talley in Charlotte.
 “That once they are married, the annoying things their partner does will magically go away.
 A great example is someone who is marrying a wild party animal.
 The tendency and compulsion to go out and get blasted doesn’t go away with the donning of a band of metal.
 It’s still there.
 If something annoys you before marriage, be not deceived — it will still be there after marriage.”

 2. Troubles with In-Laws